-5.5.4 UE based SL Positioning for UE with NAS connection
+5.5.4 Network-assisted SL Positioning for UE with NAS connection

-For UE based SL Positioning for UE with NAS connection, the procedure is similar to that of the Network based SL Positioning for UE with NAS connection (in clause 5.5.2), with the following exceptions:
+For Network-assisted SL Positioning for UE with NAS connection, the procedure is similar to that of the Network based SL Positioning for UE with NAS connection (in clause 5.5.2), with the following exceptions:

 - The LMF may decide to choose a SL Positioning Server UE, e.g. Target UE, or Located UE, for result calculation, as described in clause 5.3.1.